 Park City High School and PC CAPS students Sawyer Tibbitts and Madeline Meza worked with digital design teacher Michele Dietrich as well as volunteer mentors Michael Hanahan, marketing director at BoardDocs, and Skip Slusher, co-owner and creative director of C&S Creative, to create an updated logo to better fit the district's vision.

-The PCSD official vision is that "Park City School District will be a district of choice that provides an innovative and excellent education to all students that fosters achievement and success."
-Funabiki said they deleted "will be" and had the students draw up a creative brief.
+The PCSD official vision is that "Park City School District will be a district of choice that provides an innovative and excellent education to all students that fosters achievement and success.

 Once a final logo was chosen by the students, there was a vote on whether to use theirs or a logo designed by Lamar Ussery of Eyethon Creative out of Atlanta, Ga.